Wurtzite/JW_Website/content/home/contact.md

 date = 2016-04-20T00:00:00

 title = "Contact"
-subtitle = "
-Collaborations

-Consultant

-Questions"
+subtitle = "Feel free to contact for potential collaborations, consultations, and questions."

 # Order that this section will appear in.
 weight = 70